 Hear and Believe the Word of the Lord, Eat and Drink of Christ's Body and Blood and Never See Death!

-Check out an audio file on the left-hand panel on why it is that we are to attend the Divine Worship Service frequently, or every week.
-Also, feel free to read a brief descrption of the way we worship immediately below under #1.
-Take a look as well at a good summary of the historic litury of our Church - our Divine Worship, or the way we worship, below under #2 below.
-Following the worship summary, there is also a more in-depth look at our liturgy from Trinity Lutheran Church, Austin, TX, and another good answer to the question of why we are to go to Church under #3 below.
+Check out an audio file above (Issues, Etc.: Why Do You Go To Church?) on why it is that we are to attend the Divine Worship Service frequently, or every week.
+Also, please read a brief description of the way in which we worship below - #1.
+Take a look as well at a good summary of the Historic Liturgy of our Church - our Divine Worship, or the way in which we worship, further below - #2.
+Following the worship summary, there is also a more in-depth look at our Liturgy from Trinity Lutheran Church, Austin, and another good answer to the question of why we are to go to Church - #3.

 At Holy Trinity & St. James Lutheran Churches, we are truly blessed by our gracious Lord to make use of the historic liturgy of the Lutheran Church.
 Therefore, our Divine Worship is liturgical throughout.
 The word liturgy means "the word of the people," and so we have the privilege and honor of receiving God's grace and mercy through the liturgy of His Church.
 Yes indeed, the historic liturgy is the Word of God to us so that we, the Church, have it and are greatly blessed by it.
 Above all else, the holy liturgy is the action that God performs for us in Jesus Christ through the power of the Holy Spirit - a gracious, sin-forgiving, conscience-comforting action!